sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_GradePlus.txt

 Installation: =======================================================

-Please download and install the MARI Function Library V1.06 or higher at mari.ideascale.com

 Take scripts and put them into your user preference script directory.
 Or any startup script path that Mari has set.
 Once these are in place, Mari on startup will run through the scripts folder and load